jaipandya/producthunt-mcp-server/README.md

 ### Docker

-ou can also run the server using Docker:
+You can also run the server using Docker:

 ```bash
 # Build the Docker image